-This course covers the chemical elements and their properties with respect to position in the Periodic Table.
+The course aims to introduce inorganic chemistry.
+It covers the chemical elements and their properties with respect to position in the Periodic Table.
 Particular attention is paid to periodic trends and relationships among the elements and their respective compounds.
 The course furthermore covers bonding theory and the structure of molecules, metals, salts and minerals.
-Finally, the course also describes the environmental, biological and industrial role of inorganic compounds, in particular the important role of metal ions in biological systems.
+The course also describes the environmental, biological and industrial role of inorganic compounds.

-After completing the course KJEM120 the student will be able to:
+After completing the course KJEM120 the student will have the following:

-- show knowledge about fundamental inorganic chemistry, especially the relation between electronic structure and location in the periodic table of the elements and the expected properties of the elements, pure and when bonded to other elements.
+- has broad knowledge about fundamental inorganic chemistry, especially the relation between electronic structure and location in the periodic table of the elements and the expected properties of the elements, pure and when bonded to other elements.

-- explain how elements are found in nature, how they are produced and what use a given element can have
+- knows how the elements are found in nature, how they are produced and what they are used for.

-- identify the basic and most relevant bonds that are created by the elements and that describes their structure and chemical and physical properties
+- knows the basic and most relevant inorganic compounds, their structure and chemical and physical properties.

-- relate the structure of an unorganic bonding to its properties
+- is able to relate the structure of an inorganic compound to its properties.

-- discuss the elements and their bondings on the basis of the bondings found in them
+- is able to discuss the elements and their compounds on the basis of the chemical bonding.

 Required Previous Knowledge